-Indicator 3.2: Whole-group activities provide the basics to support engagement by considering: 1) the comfort of the child, 2) access to information provided, 3) how teachers present information to the children, and 4) length of group time.
+Indicator 3.2: Whole-group activities are arranged to encourage children's engagement and provide basics to support engagement by considering: 1) the comfort of the child, 2) access to information provided, 3) how teachers present information to the children, and 4) length of group time.
 If you observe more than one group time, consider them all but give more weight in scoring to the longer group times.

-- If most children tend to be engaged throughout most group times observed and many (but not necessarily all) of the basics to support engagement are observed, score this indicator Yes. - If many of the basics to support engagement are not provided, score this indicator No, even if children are somewhat engaged. - If a group time was initially set up with the basics but the group time began to fall apart, credit can be given as long as teachers responded appropriately and did not force the group to continue when children did not re-engage quickly.
+- If most children tend to be engaged throughout most group times observed and many (but not necessarily all) of the basics to support engagement are observed, score this indicator Yes. - If many of the basics to support engagement are not provided, score this indicator No, even if children are somewhat engaged. - If a group time was initially set up with the basics but the group time begins to fall apart, credit can be given as long as teachers responded appropriately and did not force the group to continue when children did not re-engage quickly.